-Android enterprise (formerly Android for Work) is a collection of enhanced management APIs baked directly into the operating system for universal control and management of all Android devices running Android 5.0 and above.
+Android Enterprise (formerly Android for Work) is a collection of enhanced management APIs baked directly into the operating system for universal control and management of all Android devices running Android 5.0 and above.
 It makes use of profiles first introduced in 5.0 to create a secure, encrypted workspace for corporate applications and data.

-Furthermore, if a device is retired, it only removes the work profile and leaves the rest of the device untouched.
+If a device is retired, it only removes the work profile and leaves the rest of the device untouched.

 In this scenario, a device is taken directly out of the box and provisioned from a factory-reset state.
 EMM admins (or end-users) can provision this device in any of the following ways:

-Once any of the above are used, the device then skips the normal setup wizard and instead prompts for enrolment into EMM.
+Once any of the above are used, the device then skips the normal setup wizard and prompts instead for enrolment into EMM.

 This profile also permits the use of a Kiosk if required, further locking down the device.
 There is very little user-freedom with work-managed devices and retiring the device will fully wipe it.

 This deployment scenario is available for devices running Android 8.0 and above, and combines – as the name suggests – the two previous deployment scenarios into one device.

 Work-managed work profile offers a middle-ground between Work Profile and Work-Managed, affording the end-user some flexibility in confining work applications to the work profile and allowing user applications and settings outside of the work profile to be user-controlled.
 Of course, as It's work-managed, EMM administrators can impose restrictions on the device that override end-user control if required.

 In this scenario, the device will be provisioned like a work-managed device with an out-of-the-box setup.
 EMM administrators will have full control over the device, and if supported by the EMM provider, will be able to convert work-managed devices into work-managed work profile devices with little effort.